Employment

 Apprentice Program

 Are you a recent college graduate or about to graduate college?
 Apply to our Apprentice Program, a semester-long paid fellowship in classroom and outdoor education.
+Applications are due February 15, 2026 for apprenticeships taking the place the following academic year.

 Interested in HMI but don’t see a job listed?
 Fill out this General Inquiry form so we can reach out when something opens up!

 Have you thought about applying for a job at HMI but decided against it?
-Take one minute to fill out this survey to help HMI hiring!
+Take one minute to fill out this survey to help HMI hiring.

 Hear From Our Employees